frontegg/terraform-provider-frontegg/docs/index.md

 workspaces, you will need to configure multiple copies of the provider.

 Note that the client ID and secret key are *not* the client ID and secret key that appear in "Workspace Settings".
-You need to generate a workspace API key and secret specifically for the Terraform provider's use in the administration
+You need to generate a personal API token (clientId and secret) specifically for the Terraform provider's use in the administration portal (Personal tokens section):
-portal:

 ![API key generation example](https://user-images.githubusercontent.com/882976/132739276-bc72aa75-8c30-452c-b929-85a8d7ffa4d0.png)